 Gnocchi is an Italian dumpling that can be made of various things, but most commonly potato or flour.
 Homemade gnocchi can be absolutely lovely, but prepared gnocchi is increasingly easy to find and can make a very quick meal.

 This recipe is my very own and uses sausage and a spicy Arrabiata-like sauce.
-Use hard goat or sheep’s cheese (like Pecorino) to add an extra depth of farm-fresh flavor that you don’t get from Parmesan.
-Then eat with a spoon.
+If you can’t get Italian sausage where you live, sprinkle in or crush up some fennel seeds to make up for that lost Italian flavor.
+Then use hard goat or sheep’s cheese (like Pecorino) to add an extra depth of farm-fresh flavor that you don’t get from Parmesan.

 - 550g/1lb gnocchi